vikfroberg/cv/README.md

 - Lead the development of many client projects including Volco CE, Ebeco, Lindholmen, IHM and more.
 - We used technologies like Drupal, React, Solr, Symphony, Varnish, SASS many amongst others.
 - Did open source work for the Drupal community
 - Came up with the architecture for Volvo CE's newsfeed.
-By using event sourcing and queueing jobs we were able to generate a personalized feed for each user
+By using event sourcing and queueing jobs we were able to generate a personalized feed for each user.
-- Kodamera has a strong beleif in agile development and we used it exclusivly in every project
+- Kodamera has a strong beleif in agile development and we used it exclusivly in every project.

 ### Freelance
 *November 2008 - December 2009*

 - Worked as a freelancing junior web developer helping small businesses building their website.
-- Built a custom CMS for clients to update their content in PHP
+- Built a custom CMS for clients to update their content in PHP.